Facts about hunger in America

 - According to the USDA, more than 34 million people, including 9 million children, in the United States are food insecure.

 - The pandemic has increased food insecurity among families with children and communities of color, who already faced hunger at much higher rates before the pandemic.

-- Every community in the country is home to families who struggle with food insecurity including rural and suburban communities.
+- Every community in the country is home to families who face hunger including rural and suburban communities.

 - Many households that experience food insecurity do not qualify for federal nutrition programs and need to rely on their local food banks and other hunger relief organizations for support.

 - Hunger in African American, Latino, and Native American communities is higher because of systemic racial injustice.
 To achieve a hunger-free America, we must address the root causes of hunger and structural and systemic inequities.

 Hunger can affect people from all walks of life.
 Millions of people in America are just one job loss, missed paycheck, or medical emergency away from hunger.
 But hunger doesn't affect everyone equally - some groups face like children, seniors, and Black, Indigenous, and other people of color face hunger at much higher rates.
 Hunger also most often affects our neighbors who live in poverty.

 Many people facing hunger are forced to make tough choices between buying food and medical bills, food and rent and/or food and transportation.
 This struggle goes beyond harming an individual family’s future, it can harm us all.